omneex/omneex/README.md

 ### Pronouns: He/Him
 I am a developer with a degree in computer science and a minor in mathematics.

-By day I develop proprietary software in an enterprise setting but on my free time I love to support and create open source projects.
+By day I develop proprietary software in an enterprise setting but in my free time I love to support and create open source projects.

 I am also proudly a huge nerd and gamer.